The Perfect Storm (film): Plot

-Andrea Gail endures various problems including 40 ft waves crashing onto the deck, a broken stabilizer ramming the side of the ship with a loose anchor, and two crew members briefly getting thrown overboard.
-The ship struggles to sail through pounding waves and shrieking winds and her dewatering pumps unable to keep up getting the water out of the ship, while friends and family worry and wait for news.
-Billy makes a successful attempt to turn the boat around.
-However, the storm turns its direction towards the boat, and the vessel encounters an enormous rogue wave.
-They attempt to drive the boat over the wave, but the wall of water crests before she can get to the top and is overturned.
-Billy elects to go down with his ship, the rest of the crew are trapped inside the living quarters, and only one, Bobby, manages to get out.
-He surfaces and watches as Andrea Gail rights herself before sinking stern-first into the depths of the Atlantic.
-Bobby silently says goodbye to his girlfriend and loved ones as the rapidly rising swell carries him away.
+Andrea Gail endures various problems including 100 ft waves crashing onto the deck, a broken stabilizer ramming the side of the ship with a loose anchor, and the crew members unsuccessfully boarding up broken windows.
+The ship struggles to sail through hurricane force winds and thunderous roaring, and her dewatering pumps, unable to keep up getting the water out of the ship, while friends and family worry and wait for news.
+Billy makes the decision to turn the boat around and is successful.
+However, after initially seeing the eye of the storm, when the sun breaks, the storm turns its direction towards the boat, and the vessel encounters an enormous rogue wave.
+The crew attempt to drive the boat over the wave, but the wall of water crests before she can get to the top and is overturned.
+Billy elects to go down with his boat, the rest of the crew are trapped inside the living quarters, and only one, Bobby, manages to get out; he surfaces and watches as Andrea Gail rights herself before sinking stern-first into the depths.
+Knowing he has no chance of survival, Bobby silently imagines comforting his girlfriend as the waves carry him away into the darkness.

-There are no survivors; Linda reads the eulogy at the memorial.
-Later, as she heads out to sea again, she remembers Billy soliloquizing about what it means to be a sword (fish) boat captain.
+A search finds no survivors; Linda reads the eulogy at the memorial.
+Christina comforts Bobby's mother by recalling a dream she had of him smiling at her.
+As Linda heads out to sea again, she remembers Billy soliloquizing about what it means to be a sword boat captain.